snpls/snpls/README.md

 # 👋 Hi, I'm Sean

-Mobile Developer, going on an adventure to the digital world one step at a time.
-From building applications from the ground up to feature and continuously striving to improve skills and stay current with advancements in mobile development.   🍂
+Going on an adventure to the digital world one step at a time.
+From building applications from the ground up to feature and continuously striving to improve skills and stay current with advancements in mobile development and web development.   🍂
 <br/>
 <br/>